Home > Management > Project management > Is agility possible with outsourcing?

 outsourcing agility - ORSYS

 Agile methods are a form of project management that encourages dialogue between the various stakeholders.
-The business and IT teams work together on an ongoing basis, giving each other the option (if necessary) to modify the content of the project as long as the delivery deadline remains unchanged.
+The business and IT teams work together on an ongoing basis, giving each other the opportunity (if necessary) to modify the content of the project as long as the delivery deadline remains unchanged.

 However, the values of agility, such as adapting to change or the spirit of collaboration (brought together in the agile manifesto), are confronted with the rigidity of the dominant service outsourcing contract, the fixed-price commitment.
 In this type of contract, the service provider makes a commitment to results based on an overall cost and a delivery date.

-Exceeding WaterScrumFall
+Overcoming WaterScrumFall

 This relationship of domination in the customer-supplier relationship contradicts the very principles of agility.
 It requires a completely different mindset.
 In an agile project, customer and supplier will inevitably encounter difficulties and periods of uncertainty.
 This means working in a collaborative way, as part of a long-term partnership.

 Instead, the fixed-price commitment leads to a series of mini-fixes.
-These are known as V-shaped microcycles, applied to the various iterations of the project.
+These are known as V-shaped micro-cycles and are applied to the various iterations of the project.
 In this scheme, known as "WaterScrumFall", the service provider commits to the result of the next iteration.
 This is based on the additional requirements communicated at the start of the sprint.
 In a way, the customer commits to the "input" and the supplier to the "output".

 Except that between these two contractual milestones, the customer and supplier do not work together.
 To ensure that the supplier's responsibility is fully engaged and that the supplier does not hide behind a possible inaccuracy in the initial request, the customer will not interact with the supplier.